Skip to main content

 Every Swiss public holiday in 2026 — explained

-A reference list of every public holiday observed in All of Switzerland in 2026 — date, day of the week, scope and historical background.
+A reference list of every public holiday observed in Switzerland in 2026 — date, day of the week, scope and historical background.

 1. Nationwide